anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 How does the Source Code in Cloud Function get access to the access_token?
 It sends HTTP GET request to the Google Compute Engine metadata server to obtain an access token for the default service account of the current instance, which then is returned as the output of the function.

 So a request is being sent to the Google Compute Engine metadata server.
 Can we detect Cloud Function sending request to the Google Compute Engine metadata server?

-Unfortunately No, we can't.
-From what I've researched, I've found Google doesn't log requests to the metadata server neither VPC Flow Logs nor Google Cloud Audit Logs gave any indication of the Cloud Function sending requests to the Metadata Server.
-This is a major deficiency in GCP Logging and Monitoring which can be exploited by an attacker.
+Unfortunately no, we can't.
+From what I've researched, Google doesn't log requests to the metadata server neither VPC Flow Logs nor Google Cloud Audit Logs gives any indication of the Cloud Function sending requests to the Metadata Server.
+This is a major deficiency in GCP Logging and Monitoring which can be exploited by attackers.